WolffunGame/UnityUIManager/README.md

 </p>

 ### Create page and transition
-To create the page transition, first attach the "Screen Containter" component to and GameObject under the Canvas.
+To create the page transition, first attach the "Screen Container" component to and GameObject under the Canvas.
 The pages will be displayed to fit it, so adjust the size.
 Next, attach the `Screen` component to root GameObject under the Resources folder with an arbitrary name.
 And call `ScreenContainer.Push()` with the Resources path to display the page.

 ```cs
 ScreenContainer screenContainer;